-Gallery exhibitions are organized by Gallery Korea, a division of KCSNY, utilizing 2,490 sq. ft of exhibition space for various Korean, Korean-American, and international artists.
+Gallery exhibitions are organized by Gallery Korea, a division of KCCNY, utilizing 2,490 sq. ft of exhibition space for various Korean, Korean-American, and international artists.
 Each year, more than ten exhibitions are held with 100 or more participants to showcase new and renowned artists.

-KCSNY also engages in other performing arts events that introduce traditional Korean music, dance, cuisine, and fashion.
+KCCNY also engages in other performing arts events that introduce traditional Korean music, dance, cuisine, and fashion.
 In particular, KCSNY sponsors Korea Music Foundation and hosts concerts and recitals attracting annual audience of over 1,500 people.

-Furthermore, KCSNY manages its own library providing accessible information on Korean films and in depth information on Korean culture.
+Furthermore, KCCNY manages its own library providing accessible information on Korean films and in depth information on Korean culture.
 The Library contains more than 18,000 books, magazines, and AV materials, and also publishes brochures and articles to advertise Korean culture.
 The foundation’s effort to educate and promote Korean culture is also enhanced through educational programs and activities such as art workshops and culture camps open to the public.